Watershed Stewardship Program

 It’s more complex than you’d think!

-WRTC staff members Josh Smith and Bridger Cohan present their work on meadow identification and reclamation at the popular “Science on Tap” event in September 2024.
+WRTC staff members Josh Smith and Bridger Cohan present their work on meadow identification and restoration at the popular “Science on Tap” event in September 2024.